dragonfly-science/docker.dragonfly.co.nz/README.md

 that you write any files that you want to keep somewhere under the work directory, otherwise you wll lose them when the docker finishes.

+# Updating the docker images

+1. Change the date in the base image (the first line) of each Dockerfile to today's date
+2. Update the `Rprofile.site` file in the dragonfly-tidyverse Dockerfile, changing the date so that R packages are from a recent version of MRAN
+3. Run `make` to build the docker images
+4. Run `make push` to push the new images to the registry

 # Rolling your own docker

 The dockerfiles are examples of how to build your own docker images.
 In this case,